bseltz-cohesity/scripts/powershell/instantVolumeMount/README.md

 This script demonstrates how to perform an Instant Volume Mount using PowerShell.
 The script takes a thin-provisioned clone of the latest backup of a server volume and attaches it to a server.

-The script takes the following parameters:

-* -vip: DNS or IP of the Cohesity Cluster
-* -username:Cohesity User Name
-* -domain: (optional) defaults to 'local'
-* -sourceServer: source Server Name
-* -targetServer: (optional) Server to attach to, defaults to same as sourceServer)
-* -before: (optional) choose most recent backup before this date (e.g. '2023-05-15 00:00:00')

 ## Download the script

 Run these commands from PowerShell to download the script(s) into your current directory